 The Youth Leadership Council (YLC) is the guiding youth voice driving the development and implementation of EarthEcho’s global programs designed to provide knowledge and develop tools to drive meaningful environmental action to protect and restore our ocean planet.
-Council members connect through monthly calls and virtual communication to provide guidance and leadership to EarthEcho’s programs while leading international campaigns to motivate their peers to take environmental action.
-Council members serve on a Program Committee to support one of EarthEcho’s Core programs (Water Challenge, EarthEcho Academy, OurEcho Challenge, and Expeditions) as well as a Campaign Committee, to drive the implementation of the YLC’s OceanEcho 30x30 campaign.
+Council members connect through monthly calls and virtual communication to provide guidance and leadership to EarthEcho’s programs while leading international campaigns to mobilize their peers to take ocean conservation action.
+Council members serve on committees to drive the implementation of campaigns to engage youth leaders in action to protect our ocean planet, create learning and action opportunities for young conservation leaders worldwide, and support the development of EarthEcho’s programs.
 Council members also have the opportunity to attend in-person meetings and training events, represent EarthEcho at conferences and community events, and collaborate with EarthEcho partners as opportunities arise.

 What background experience do I need to apply?

 While no specific background experience is required, Council members are selected to ensure the group contains members with diverse skill sets and experiences, a passion for environmental conservation, and an interest in providing a youth voice to the work of EarthEcho International.
 When completing your essay questions, consider the following criteria used by our application review team: conservation interest and experience (applicant’s understanding of an environmental or environmental justice issue, evidence of personal environmental action, previous engagement in EarthEcho programs), skills and proficiencies (applicant’s unique skills or perspectives including communication skills, experience leading conservation projects, underrepresented or traditionally excluded cultural and ethnic perspectives), and teamwork/collaboration (applicant’s experiences working in a team setting, collaborating with other organizations, personally organizing a team).